 - Port Name: List of available column names.
 By clicking the New column button you can add new columns and by clicking the scissors button you can delete the unwanted columns.

-- O: Columns that are check marked under this section are the filter transformation Output columns.
-If you unchecked any column then, that column will not be available to load in target table.
+- O: Columns that are check-marked under this section are the filter transformation Output columns.
+If you unchecked any column then, that column will not be available to load in a target table.

 TIP: If you specify the Filter Condition to FALSE then filter condition will not allow single record.

 Once you click on the arrow button, Expression Editor window will be opened as shown below.
 Here you can write custom expressions using the available functions, Ports (Column Names) and Variables.